rakshikjoct/cis600iot-assignment3/README.md

-#Cloud-Based IoT Environmental Monitoring System
+# Virtual Environmental IoT Monitoring System

 ## Project Overview

-This project aims to build a cloud-based IoT system that collects environmental information using virtual sensors and publishes this data using the MQTT protocol.
+This project aims to build a virtual IoT system that collects environmental information using virtual sensors and publishes this data using the MQTT protocol.
 The system is designed to:

 - Collect data from a set of virtual sensors deployed to monitor environmental parameters such as temperature, humidity, and CO2 levels.
 - Display the latest sensor data values received from all sensors of a specified environmental station.